Conor McGregor injures leg, Poirier wins UFC 264 showdown - WHIZ News

 “I was boxing the bleedin’ head off him, kicking the bleedin’ leg off him,” McGregor shouted.
 “This is not over!
 If we have to take this outside for him, we’ll take it outside.”

-McGregor’s animosity toward Poirier hasn’t cooled, but this three-fight rivalry ended — for now, at least — with another victory for his more mild-mannered enemy.
+McGregor’s animosity toward Poirier hasn’t cooled, but this fight trilogy ended — for now, at least — with another victory for his more mild-mannered enemy.

 Poirier beat McGregor for the second time in six months when McGregor was unable to continue after the first round at UFC 264 on Saturday night.